-If you are using personal transportation to get to the beach, bringing a beach umbrella is a must if you plan on being there the whole day.
+Therefore, if you are heading to the beach on a road trip or are using personal transportation to get to the beach, bringing a portable beach umbrella is key.

 Keep in mind, however, that it is just as essential to bring the right gear to hold your umbrella in place during those unexpected gusts of wind.